 - reviewing entitlement to exemptions and concessions, including corporate reconstructions.

-Payroll tax compliance activities focus on identifying and contacting liable employers who have failed to register with us for payroll tax purposes and auditing registered clients who appear to have understated their wages.
+Payroll tax compliance activities focus on identifying and contacting liable employers who have failed to register for payroll tax in the Territory and auditing registered clients who appear to have understated their wages.
 Initiatives to ensure payroll tax compliance may include:

 - contacting unregistered employers where information available to us suggests they are liable for payroll tax